One of the first conversations my husband and I had when we got engaged was the money talk.

 We still go out to eat and buy tickets to concerts (our two favorite hobbies).
 We’re still putting aside money for other financial goals, and we’re still saving for retirement.

-But at the same time, neither Brandon nor I want to sacrifice that much.
+But at the same time, neither my husband nor I want to sacrifice that much.
 We might change our minds at some point, but right now our goal is balance.

 Making a plan to pay off our six figures of debt has been an emotional ride.
 When we would look at the big picture, it would always seem like a completely daunting situation that we’ll never get out of.